TheBazingaProject/Bazinga-2021-2022/README.md

               - Might not use encoders for the competition this saturday

               - Will try to fix everything in the next meeting (tomorrow)

+Nov 17, 2021  - Fix Encoders

+              - Found the problem to driving, it goes a little too far but good enough

+              - Instead of adding the inches times the Counts per motor rev, we are subtracting them to go in the correct direction